Carol Burnett among panelists for discussion about memoirs

 NEW YORK - For at least one night, Carol Burnett was a writer among writers.

-The beloved entertainer was among three panelists Thursday for "An Evening of Memoir," presented in Manhattan by the MacDowell artist colony.
-She was joined by the retired Princeton University scholar Nell Painter and the author and literary event host Amanda Stern.
-Their backgrounds differ greatly but all share the experience of memoirs.
-Burnett's books include "One More Time."
-Painter described her late life decision to take up visual art in "Old In Art School: A Memoir of Starting Over."
-Stern has written "Little Panic," what she calls the autobiography of an emotion she has known all of her life.
+The beloved entertainer was among three panelists Thursday for "An Evening of Memoir," presented at the MacDowell artist colony's intimate event space in Manhattan.
+With some 50 people in attendance, many MacDowell officials and supporters, she was joined by the retired Princeton University historian Nell Painter and the author and literary event host Amanda Stern.
+Their backgrounds differ greatly, but they identified with each other as memoir writers and through more common life experiences, whether conflicts with their parents or the struggles of writing itself.

-The discussion focused on what writers often talk about — memory, inspiration and how to write about their families.
+The 86-year-old Burnett's presence was, understandably, a matter of interest in itself.
+MacDowell is a century-old institution, with its colony based in Peterborough, New Hampshire — home at various times to artists ranging from James Baldwin to Leonard Bernstein.
+Burnett has never been a MacDowell fellow, unlike Stern and Painter.
+But she is a longtime friend of the colony's executive director, Philip Himberg, who served as moderator Thursday, and her fellow speakers showed obvious pleasure in being with her.

+Stern, who also has a background in comedy, tweeted last month about the event: "I don't know how this happened, but I'm glad I did.
+Come meet your icon, and I don't mean me!"

 Commented